Pro-Fit: History

-Pro-Fit Inc. (有限会社プロ・フィット, Yūgen-gaisha Puro Fitto) was a Japanese voice acting agency.
-In November 2021, representative Makoto Tanimura announced that he would not be able to responsibly management talent for the next few years.
-In response to this statement, the affiliated voice actor Nobuhiko Okamoto and the Pro-Fit staff jointly established a new company, Raccoon Dog, and most of the voice actors transferred to that company and disbanded.
+In November 2021, representative Makoto Tanimura announced that he would not be able to responsibly manage talent for the next few years.
+In response to this statement, affiliated voice actor Nobuhiko Okamoto and the Pro-Fit staff jointly established a new company Raccoon Dog, and most of the voice actors transferred to that company and disbanded.

+Pro-Fit shut down in March 2022.
+Thirty-two voice actors transferred to Raccoon Dog in April.